herobadclass/276-p1/README.md

       user clicks the register button and is redirected to the register page user creates an account, account is logged into the database, user is redirected to the login page

+    Delete account:
+      after a user is logged in
+      they click the delete account button
+      user account removed from list of users and user table dropped user redirected to the login page

     Log in:
       user opens the application or successfully created an account is directed to the login page user inputs email and password and clicks the log in button